-These dog names are most suitable for males though you will often find a female dog sharing the names sometimes because of the owner’s love for the same.
+These French dog names are most suitable for males though you will often find a female dog sharing the male dog names sometimes because of the owner’s love for the same.

-Here is a sample of male dog names that you can choose from:
+Here is a list of French male dog names that you can choose from: